foxholden/ROHan/README.md

 ### What are the 3 different lines on the HMM plot?

--Green is output using the point estimates.
+- The green line is the output using the point estimates.
 Margenta are the estimates using upper bounds for local het. rates whereas red were computed using lower bounds of het. rates.

 ### What is the difference between --bed and --map?